 In making these arrangements the council exposes itself to the risk that the borrower defaults on repayments.
-The council must therefore ensure that it has fully considered the risk implications with regard to both the individual loan and that the value of them individually and collectively is proportionate and prudent within the overall exposure to the council to risk of default.
+The council must therefore ensure that it has fully

 To ensure that the risk is managed a full due diligence exercise is undertaken, with a business case that identifies the benefits and risks and considers whether adequate security is in place.
 Loans and investments will be agreed by Executive and will be subject to close regular monitoring.